Michael-Santoro/UProj1/README.md

 #### Improve on the reference
 This section should highlight the different strategies you adopted to improve your model.
 It should contain relevant figures and details of your findings.

-After making the initial changes I wan
+After making the initial changes I want to work with the learning rate

+Experiment 1 to Experiment 2 -> Changed the learning rate to exponential decay Experiment 2 to Experiment 3 -> INcrease the batch size 100 to create more variance in data